Justin-Au/auweiting/README.md

 ### Hello, welcome to my GitHub! 👋

 You can find my works on data analytics and visualization in repositories.
-Of course, feel free to let me know any comment or suggestion you would like to give me.
+I have done several Python projects.
+Currently, I am working on database project using SQL and data visualization using Tableau.

 <!--